Mount Lilydale Mercy College: Victorian Certificate of Education (VCE)

 Mount Lilydale Mercy College offers the Victorian Certificate of Education (VCE) to students at Year 11 and 12 Level.
 High achieving Year 10 students are also given the opportunity to undertake one VCE subject at Year 11 level (Units 1 and 2).
 Mount Lilydale Mercy College offers an extensive range of VCE subjects, almost all of which are run each year due to the large size of the school.

 Victorian Certificate of Applied Learning (VCAL)

-The Victorian Certificate of Applied iLearning (VCAL) is offered to Year 11 and 12 Students at the Intermediate and Senior Level.
+The Victorian Certificate of Applied Learning (VCAL) is offered to Year 11 and 12 Students at the Intermediate and Senior Level.

 Vocational Education and Training (VET)

 Mount Lilydale Mercy College has a Vocational Education and Training in Schools program which has some courses offered at the College and some courses offered off campus through the Yarra Valley Vet Cluster and TAFE's such as Box Hill Institute and Swinburne University of Technology.